Henry XI of Legnica: Trip to the Holy Roman Empire

 In March 1575 Henry XI, wanting to calm down the difficult situation in his Duchy, went on a journey to the Empire.
 During his absence Legnica was administrated by his younger brother Frederick IV, who in December 1571 was named co-ruler of the Duchy, but still remained in his ward.
-The trip lasted three years, during which Henry XI visited several cities including: Prague (where he took part of the coronation of Emperor Rudolf II as King of Bohemia on 22 September 1575), Worms, Regensburg, Augsburg, Heidelberg, Mainz, Speyer, Ingolstadt, Prague again, Cieszyn, Nuremberg, Strasbourg, Frankfurt am Main, Köln and Leipzig.
+The trip lasted three years, during which Henry XI visited several cities including: Prague (where he took part of the coronation of Emperor Rudolf II as King of Bohemia on 22 September 1575), Worms, Regensburg, Augsburg, Heidelberg, Mainz, Speyer, Ingolstadt, Prague again, Cieszyn, Nuremberg, Strasbourg, Frankfurt, Cologne and Leipzig.
 During this time, Henry XI was hosted in several German courts.

 While in the Electorate of the Palatinate, he joined to the army of Louis I, Prince of Condé, whose Huguenot forces clashed with the new Catholic King of France (and the former King of Poland) Henry III.
 With the money Henry XI received from Legnica he could pay nearly 9,000 soldiers.
 When the Emperor Maximilian II learned about his involvement in France's religious fights, he ordered the Duke to abandon the service.
 However, Henry XI refused to obey the Imperial order and remained at the side of the Prince of Condé, who give him a payment of his services.
 In May 1576 after the signing of the Peace of Bealieu, the religious war in France ended and with this also the services of Henry XI in the French army.
 No longer receiving his military salary, he soon lost all means of livelihood.
 The Duke began to contract debts everywhere.
 At that time (spring of 1577), he finally decided to return to Legnica.
 In total, the three-year expedition of Henry XI to the Holy Roman Empire cost 32,000 thalers.